-The Microwave Integrated Systems Laboratory (MISL) was founded in 2003 with one PhD and one MPhil student.
-Currently, we are the biggest academic research team in the UK working in radar and remote sensing.
+The Microwave Integrated Systems Laboratory (MISL) was founded in 2003 by Prof. Mike Cherniakov with one PhD and one MPhil student.
+Currently, we are the largest academic research team in the UK working in radar, remote sensing and signal processing.

-Our annual turnover is typically £1-1.2m, comprised of grants as well as contracts from EPSRC, BAE Systems, DSTL, Jaguar Land Rover, Innovate UK, H2020, ESA, UK SA and others.
+Our annual turnover is typically £1-1.2m, comprised of grants as well as contracts from UKRI: EPSRC, IUK, BAE Systems, DASA, DSTL, Jaguar Land Rover, the European Commission, ESA, UK Space Agency and others.